mrsmond/dotfiles/README.md

 Remember to add your public ssh key to [github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+I could not work out how to checkout the branch ast\_windows to my home Linux machine so I could merge/cherry-pick bits of the ast\_windows into main. ast\_windows was added after the initial clone.
+I could fetch it, but it would not appear in `config branch -a`, however, it did appear in `config ls-remote origin`.
+I wonder if it is because it is a bare repo.
+So I ended up cloning the normal way (not bare) into ~/src and going from there.

 ## Starting on a new machine
 Get the bare repo into the `.dotfiles` directory: